-If your program site has already been overhauled, there are a number of things you can do to ensure it is up to date and most effective in communicating your story to the world.
+There are a number of things you can do to ensure your academic program site is up to date and most effective in communicating your story to the world.
 The following list offers some ideas.

 Each faculty member has a profile page linked from the Faculty & Staff page associated with each academic program site.
 Faculty members are advised to keep their individual profiles up-to-date and complete.

 The Courses page lists all courses that appear in the annual College Catalog.
-These pages are updated by College Marketing and Communications shortly after the Catalog is released each year, typically in late August or early September.
+These pages are automatically updated shortly after the Catalog is released each year, typically in late August or early September.

 Requirements for major(s), minor(s), concentration(s), should be reviewed annually to ensure they are complete and up to date.